 In the process of going green, communities also grow new industries for the local economy, improve public health, create hope for their citizens, and polish their image, which in turns helps to attract new investment.

 There is no shortage of quality resources to help your community get started and to gain insight about how to put your own local twist on sustainability.

-What stops most cities and towns from joining in on the trend is that they may perceive that being green or sustainable represents a huge effort, an uphill battle, and a fight not important to the general public.
+What stops most cities and towns from joining the trend is that they may perceive that being green or sustainable represents a huge effort, an uphill battle, and a fight not important to the general public.
 Actually that's a reasonable guess, but it's proving to be incorrect.

 If your community seems reluctant, point out that some measures taken by green communities can be simple in concept, relatively inexpensive as municipal projects go, and extremely cost effective.
-For example, in Philadelphia, where the horticultural society had a strong planting program before green was so stylish, Professor Susan Wachter's research showed that planting trees on vacant lots led to significant appreciation (more than 30 percent) in the value of adjacent lots.
+For example, in Philadelphia, where the horticultural society had a strong planting program before being green was so stylish, Professor Susan Wachter's research showed that planting trees on vacant lots led to significant appreciation (more than 30 percent) in the value of adjacent lots.
 Philadelphia Greening has taken the art of planting trees and installing a uniform fence around vacant lots to a new level of neighborhood stabilization.

 We find the STAR Communities division of topics, rating guide, certification program, and technical materials to be fairly practical, and we suggest that your city staff or sustainability commission (described below) look over those resources as you start your local work.
 Their website includes reports from their certified communities.
 (Approach this and all certification programs with healthy skepticism, but often they motivate local action.)
 This non-profit organizations represents collaboration among large non-profits, the National League of Cities, and foundations.

 Cities internationally join one of the STAR Communities partners, ICLEI Local Governments for Sustainability, and mayors sign the U.S. Conference of Mayors climate protection agreement.